Back to All Events

-Join Coastal Program Manager Cortney Weatherby and Program Coordinator Andrew Lydeard as we explore Baldwin County, starting at Weeks Bay for an incredible spectacle of gull, wader, and duck morning flights known in the area!
-Watch thousands of birds depart from their roost in the bay to the desired feeding locations in the area.
+Join Coastal Outreach Manager Cortney Weatherby and Program Coordinator Andrew Lydeard as we explore lower Baldwin County starting at Weeks Bay for an incredible spectacle of gull, wader, and duck morning flights known in the area!
+Watch thousands of birds depart from their roost in the bay to their desired feeding locations for the day.

-After some time here, we’ll caravan to a nearby sod farms to scan the open areas in the Foley area on backroads and around sod farms in search of open grassland birds that spend winter in the area.
-We’ll visit the Foley Sports Park for a reliable winter visitor (a male Vermilion Flycatcher!) and a restroom break before we head to Gulf State Park on Lake Shelby to search for ducks and other migratory waterbirds.
-Participants in this program will be caravanning from location to location, and walkie talkies will be provided, so everyone can stay in contact during the drive.
+After the morning rush at our first location, we’ll caravan to the backroads of Foley along the open fields of sod farms in search of open grassland birds that spend winter in the area.
+We’ll visit the Foley Sports Park for a reliable winter visitor (a male Vermilion Flycatcher) and a restroom break before we head to Gulf State Park on Lake Shelby to search for ducks and other migratory waterbirds.
+Participants on this trip will be caravanning from location to location and walkie talkies will be provided so everyone can stay in contact throughout the drive.
+Loaner binoculars will be available.
+Scopes are recommended for this trip so bring one if you have it but trip leaders will also have scopes to get participants good looks!

 Target Species: